 Conferred upon the graduating students with an overall grade point average of 3.8 or better (out of 4.0).

-Bachelor of Health Science in Health Sciences Academic Performance Award
+Health Sciences Academic Performance Award

 Conferred by health sciences faculty upon the graduating student with highest overall grade point average who has also demonstrated excellent potential as a future health professional.